The potential to move to Australia can be exciting, but the process of immigration can be confusing and discouraging.

 Generally speaking, these visa applications allow you, as the Australian citizen or permanent resident, to sponsor the family member’s prospective migration.

-The evidence that needs to be provided will vary between applications, however it is imperative that, for partner and fiance visas, you prove the relationship between yourself and the applicant.
+The evidence that needs to be provided will vary between applications; however, it’s imperative that, for partner and fiance visas, you prove the relationship between yourself and the applicant.
 The application will be heavily scrutinised by the Australian Department of Home Affairs so that they are confident that the relationship is genuine.

 Establishing that you meet general health and character requirements (also known as ‘public interest criteria’) is part and parcel of every visa application.